RespiraWorks/Ventilator/DesignRationales.md

 ## PCB/Electronics
 * **SRM32 Microcontroller**
     * More powerful than the simpler arduino and Raspberry pis, but still cheap and widely available
+    * Used in other medical devices
+    * Comes with more powerful/extensive debugging tools
     * Familiar to many of the members of our team
     * See [this ticket](https://github.com/RespiraWorks/SystemDesign/issues/1) for more details on why a STM32 microcontroller was chosen.
 * **Power Supply**
     * 12V standard chosen to ensure flexibility of power supplies (e.g. battery or UPC)
     * Open question on internal alarms battery
 * #todo - need more here.
+* #todo - add diagrams from design reviews and such

 ## Software
+* #todo - add diagrams from design reviews and such
+* **Separation of UI Controller and Cycle Controller**
+    * To maximize safety, it is important to minimize the amount of software that is immediately hazardous to the patient (can cause harm in <1s, making human intervention useless), and expose any hazardous software to high levels of verification and testing.
+By moving the UI code to a separate porcess, it reduces risk and saves time because the complicated UI code doesn't have to be exposed to the same verification and testing as the cycle controller.
+    * Items that fall within the UI Controller:
+        * Cycle Controller Watchdog/Alarm
+        * User Parameter Setting
+        * Ventilation Mode Setting
+        * Sensor Data Reporting
+        * Respiratory Cycle Plot Display
+        * Alarm Information Display
+        * Alarm-specific alert sounds
+    * Items that fall within the cycle controller:
+        * UI Computer Watchdog/Alarm
+        * Closed-Loop Valve Control
+        * Open-Loop Blower/Valve Control
+        * Respiratory cycle Control
+        * Sensor Data Reading
+        * Sensor Failure Alarm
+        * Overpressure Alarm
+        * Respiration Rate Alarm
+        * Broken Loop Alarm
+    * NOTE: Neither of the controllers are a complete backup for the other - this is not a redundant system.
+If either fails in a way that is not fixed through the watchdog reset, an immediate intervention will be needed to keep the patient alive.
+The objective in the case of either failure is to sound the alarm so that the intervention can happen - and to design the system such that in the event of a failure there is time to make an intervention.
+Making a truly redundant system will add cost and time, and so has been deferred for now.

+* **Watchdog Timers**
+    * In the event of a computing failure in either the UI Computer or the Cycle Controller, a watchdog timer monitors each and will reset the offending computer, which should then be able to regain control of the valves.
+    * #todo it will need to be confirmed in the final design that the UI Computer cannot command any modes that will cause the Cycle Controller to hold these valves closed.
+    *
 * #todo - should figure out some stuff for this

 ## GUI